The Gender in STEM Research Initiative: Advancing gender analysis and women’s leadership in STEM fields. Call for Expressions of Interest

 What evidence is there that STEM research that integrates gender analysis is more impactful than research which does not?
 Does such research address problems that are neglected by the mainstream of STEM?
 What research designs and methodologies have improved the integration of gender analysis and to what effect?
 What are innovative ways to tackle the constraints to advancing the integration of gender considerations?
 How do these vary across fields/disciplines, types of institutions and sectoral or national contexts?

-Theme 2: Exploring STEA+M — There have been efforts in a number of OECD countries to achieve responsible, relevant, and inclusive STEM higher education by integrating the arts, design, humanities and social sciences (or A+) into STEM.
-This has focussed in particular on the ways that STEM is taught in post-secondary education (universities, technical colleges).
+Theme 2: Exploring STEA+M - There have been efforts in a number of OECD countries to achieve responsible, relevant, and inclusive STEM higher education by integrating the arts, design, humanities and social sciences (or A+) into STEM.
+This has focused in particular on the ways that STEM is taught in post-secondary education (universities, technical colleges).
 While some countries outside the OECD also have begun to experiment with STEA+M, there is less evidence on how A+ perspectives, concepts and methods are, or might be, used to transform STEM teaching as well as R&D in LMICs.
 Some questions to consider may include:

 What has been the effect in LMICs where A+ elements have been integrated into STEM pedagogies?
 What have been the constraints?
 What new approaches to STEM curriculum development and pedagogy involve the integration of A+ and other elements in specific STEM fields?
 What impacts have STEA+M approaches had on the participation of women and other groups that are less well represented in science?
 Has STEA+M helped to increase gender analysis in STEM research?